FRadice1977/backbone-google-sheet/README.md

 TR Tech Test
 ============

-A repo for a technical test.
+A repo for a technical test that I've just completed, for a client who will remain anonymous.

 Viewing the (results of the) test
 ---------------------------------